4.60 from 47 votes

 • Coconut sugar – To make your pancakes sweet!
 I like using coconut sugar, but light brown sugar is a suitable alternative.

-• Baking soda – acts as a leavening agent.
+• Baking powder – acts as a leavening agent.
 It’s what gives the batter lift once it begins to cook.
-For the best results, make sure your baking soda is fresh.
+For the best results, make sure your baking powder is fresh.

 • Salt – You will need a little bit of salt to balance the flavor and help strengthen the pancake batter.